bethallchurch/egghead-up-and-running-with-typescript/readme.md

 ## 05 Unlock TypeScript's Features in Vanilla JS with @ts-check and JSDoc

 - Note: not a working example; demo is for VSCode

+## 06 Work with DOM Elements in TypeScript using Type Assertions

+- Note: autofocus not working